Human blood and fibers discovered in Kristin Smart murder case

 San Luis Obispo County investigators discovered human blood under the home of Paul Flores’ father in 2021, court records show.
 They also found fabric fibers in the place where they believe the body of Kristin Smart was buried.

 Ground penetrating radar found a 6 foot by four foot anomaly under Ruben Flores’ home in early 2021.
-Four soil samples taken from the area then tested positive for human blood, records show.
+Four soil samples taken from the area then tested positive for human blood, but not for DNA evidence, records show.

 Archeologist Cindy Arrington found staining in the dirt to indicate a body had been put in a hole, a chemical poured over it, the hole filled in and the body moved later.